Questions surround Messi’s future amid Barcelona chaos

 Many think the humiliation against Bayern may have been the tipping point for the Argentina great.
 Messi looked like he had already given up at halftime, when images showed him sitting at one end of the bench looking down and biting his nails while waiting to go back on the field.

-Earlier this season, Messi criticized Barcelona directors for some of their decisions.
-He was especially upset with sports director Eric Abidal after he criticized players’ efforts amid a series of poor results.
-Abidal was fired on Tuesday.
+Earlier this season, Messi criticised Barcelona directors for some of their decisions.
+He was especially upset with sports director Éric Abidal after he criticised players’ efforts amid a series of poor results.
+Barcelona said Tuesday that the club and Abidal had reached a mutual agreement to part ways.

+Messi had also said that he didn’t think Barcelona would succeed in the Champions League the way things were at the club.